Frederick Pile: Military career

 In 1937 he became General Officer Commanding 1st Anti Aircraft Division.
 Even before the war started, he foresaw the likely pressures on personnel and investigated whether women would be capable to taking a part in anti-aircraft batteries.
 He invited Caroline Haslett of the Women's Engineering Society to spend several weekends observing the work of a battery in Surrey and she advised him that women would certainly be able to do the work, as proved to be the case during the war.
 In 1939, at the start of the Second World War, he was made General Officer Commanding-in-Chief of Anti-Aircraft Command, a position he held throughout the war.
 He was the only British general to retain the same command throughout the entire war.
 After Dunkirk he issued a General Order telling his men that they were the only British troops still firing at the enemy.
 He was to tell the story after the war, in his official dispatch and in his book Ack-Ack: Britain's Defence against Air Attack during the Second World War.
 His plan for "Engagement of Long Range Rockets with AA Gunfire" (gunfire into a radar-predicted airspace to intercept the V-2 rocket) was ready on 21 March 1945 but the plan was not used due to the danger of shells falling on Greater London.

 Tim Pile was considered as CIGS to replace John Dill in October 1941 at Beaverbrook's urging (Pile had been spending weekends with Beaverbrook).
-Alan Brooke who replaced Dill said that “Tim” Pile had certain valuable qualities but he could not think of a worse selection as CIGS.
+Alan Brooke who replaced Dill said that "Tim" Pile had certain valuable qualities but he could not think of a worse selection as CIGS.

+In March 1944, MI5 considered him the most likely source of the classified information leak concerning the location of the planned Normandy landings to B. H. Liddell Hart.

 Pile was created a Knight Grand Cross of the Order of the Bath (GCB) in the 1945 New Year Honours.
 After the War he became Director General of Housing with the Ministry of Works.

 He was also Colonel Commandant of the Royal Artillery from 1945 to 1952.